pivotal-cf/docs-pks/nsxt-3-1-install-delta.hbs.md

 ##<a id='overview'></a> Overview

-This topic provides instructions for configuring NSX-T Data Center v3.1 Transport Zones and N-VDS switches on NSX-T Edge Nodes for use with VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) on vSphere.
+This topic provides instructions for configuring NSX-T Data Center v3.1 Transport Zones and N-VDS switches on NSX-T Edge Nodes for use with {{  vars.product_full }} ({{ vars.product_short }}) on vSphere.

 TKGI requires two Transport Zones for TKGI: an Overlay Transport Zone for the ESXi Transport Nodes and a VLAN Transport Zone for Edge Nodes.